Huitziii/charlesbordet.com/_posts/en/2018-09-29-extract-pdf.markdown

 permalink: /en/extract-pdf/
 title: "How to Extract and Clean Data From PDF Files in R"
 description: "R is a powerful tool for text mining.
 But you still need to get the data first, and it can easily become a pain when you deal with PDF files.
 This article shows you how to extract what you need and get the data ready for analysis!"
+excerpt: "R is a powerful tool for text mining.
+But you still need to get the data first, and it can easily become a pain when you deal with PDF files.
+This article shows you how to extract what you need and get the data ready for analysis!"
 date: 2018-09-29
 lang: en
 categories: [r, en]